 Are you a worker at a construction site or an innocent bystander who has been injured through no fault of your own?
-We are experienced construction accident attorneys who understand the law governing construction site injuries and can help you with your claim.
+We are experienced construction accident attorneys in Los Angeles who understand the law governing construction site injuries and can help you with your claim.

 We represent workers in all types of construction industries: